Marty Reed: Career

 Reed attended Hillsborough Community College and the University of Tampa.
 The California Angels selected him in the 14th round of the 1984 MLB draft.
 He played in Minor League Baseball through 1988 before retiring.

 Reed served as an assistant coach at the University of Tampa from 1990 through 1996.
 He became the head coach of the Pfeiffer University baseball team, serving in the role through 1999.
 Reed then joined the Los Angeles Dodgers organization as the pitching coach for the Vero Beach Dodgers from 2000 and 2001, the Jacksonville Suns from 2002 through 2004, Vero Beach in 2005, and then as the Dodgers' minor league pitching coordinator from 2006 through 2008.
 In 2009, Reed joined the Braves' organization as the pitching coach for the Mississippi Braves.
-From 2011 through May 2016, he served as the pitching coach for the Gwinnett Braves, before he was promoted to the major leagues as the Braves' bullpen pitching coach in May of 2016.
+From 2011 through May 2016, he served as the pitching coach for the Gwinnett Braves, before he was promoted to the major leagues as the Braves' bullpen pitching coach in May 2016.
 Reed spent 5 years as the bullpen pitching coach for the Atlanta Braves from 2016 to 2020.
-During his tenure as the bullpen pitching coach, Reed’s was instrumental in the development of several key bullpen pitchers.
+During his tenure as the bullpen pitching coach, Reed was instrumental in the development of several key bullpen pitchers.
 Reed retired at the end of 2020.

-Reed married Donna whom he wed in January of 1986.
+Reed is married to Donna, whom he wed in January 1986.
 They have twin sons Matthew C and Martin L Reed.

 Matthew was drafted out of high school in 2008 by the Los Angeles Dodgers in the 42nd round.
-He opt to attend the University of South Florida where he played four years of collegiate Division I baseball from 2008 to 2012.
+He opt to attend the University of South Florida, where he played four years of collegiate Division I baseball from 2008 to 2012.

-He went on to coach at Pfeiffer University, Greensboro College and the Forest City Owls collegiate Summer League.
-He is currently the pitching coach at Guilford College in Greensboro.
+He went on to coach at Pfeiffer University, Greensboro College, the Forest City Owls collegiate Summer League and Guilford College.
+Matt currently works for Perfect Game.